Acute Alcohol Withdrawal

 On cessation of drinking ethanol is removed causing imbalance in the neurotransmitters leading to hyper-excitability:

 This hyper-excitability leads to the clinical syndrome known as alcohol withdrawal syndrome.
-It is worth noting that only a drop in ethanol levels is required to cause this imbalance so patients can still show symptoms of withdrawal despite still having a detectable blood alcohol level8.
+It is worth noting that only a drop in ethanol levels is required to cause this imbalance so patients can still show symptoms of withdrawal despite still having a detectable blood alcohol level.9

 Screening for AUD